 All of these features are part of the Google Nest Cam that magnetically attaches to the two floodlights.
-The lights have some good control options, including adjustable arms to angle your lighting, app and voice control in the Google Home app, ambient light activation, and the option to dim the beams.
+The lights have good control options, including adjustable arms to angle your lighting, app, and voice control in the Google Home app, ambient light activation, and the option to dim the beams.

 Google’s camera strangely lacks a built-in siren

 But there is no built-in siren, making it a poor choice for a dedicated security device.
 It offers 5GHz Wi-Fi, and the on-device machine learning makes for speedier notifications than most cameras I tested.
 Motion sensors in the floodlights provide a wide 180-degree sensing range, ensuring the lights turn on when anything gets nearby.